 Introduces the non-major to the importance of diet for present and future good health.
 Examines the importance of carbohydrates, fats, proteins, vitamins and minerals, and their interactions.
 Explores topics such as label-reading, popular diets, dietary analysis, and other issues of current interest in the field of nutrition.
 Students may take either BIOL 102 (4 credit lab course) or BIOL 103 (3 credit non-lab course) but not both.
+Attributes: Core Science & Tech w/o lab (CST)

-Provides the non-major with the knowledge about the structure and function of the human body.
+3 cr Provides the non-major with the knowledge about the structure and function of the human body.
 Students will develop ability to critically evaluate a large number of issues in this field, as presented in scientific publications and the news media.
 Students will gain a foundation essential for making knowledgeable decisions regarding quality of life.
 Students will be encouraged to share experiences based on their own culture and gender.